GloAy/mastermind-game/README.md

 `npm init` to install all the dependencies

 `npm start` to start the project that is running on [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The site is also deployed on netlify - https://6266f509547fcf1f33c0a0d8--profound-pasca-27257c.netlify.app/

 ## Rules